XDeboratti/rtd-tutorial/docs/source/usage.rst

      //
      /// data type for addressing points (needs to be able to represent N) using KeyT = int32_t;
-     /// data type of the dataset (e.g., char, int, float) using BaseT = float;
+     /// data type of the dataset (e.g., char, float) using BaseT = float;
      /// data type of computed distances
      using ValueT = float;